Robert Wiedmaier: Brabo

 In 2009, he partnered with Kimpton Hotels & Restaurantss to open Brabo at the Lorien Hotel and Spa in Alexandria, Virginia.

 Mussel Bar & Grille

 In 2010, Wiedmaier opened a more casual restaurant, Mussel Bar & Grille in Bethesda, Maryland.
 In 2012, he opened a second (now-closed) Mussel Bar & Grille in Atlantic City, New Jersey.
 A Ballston, Virginia outpost of Mussel Bar & Grille opened in 2013.
 Another Mussel Bar & Grille opened in Baltimore, Maryland in 2015.

 Wildwood Kitchen

 In 2012, Wiedmaier tapped five of his longest-serving employees to become part-owners of Wildwood Kitchen in Bethesda, Maryland.
 It is a smaller restaurant, at 2,000 square feet, seating 55 people.

 Villain & Saint

 Villain & Saint is a gastropub and live music venue that opened in 2015 in Bethesda, Maryland.
 Robert partnered with Brian McBride and Joe Lively to share their passion for the lifestyle of the freewheeling rock 'n' roll era.
-Celebrating a variety of music and food, the restaurant offers a spread of tastes in music and food.
+Celebrating various music and food, the restaurant offers a spread of tastes in music and food.